The Truth About What to do with Siemens Medical Imaging Systems that Reach EOL

 It sounds somewhat urgent, as the letter tells you that service and maintenance provided under your contract with the original equipment manufacturer (OEM) will be phased out.
 You’re also warned that it may be increasingly difficult to find replacement parts to keep the system running.

-As a former medical imaging director, Ken Hable explains in our e-book, What to do When Your Siemens Contract Ends, that part of the purpose of these EOL notifications from Siemens are to help persuade hospitals and imaging clinics to update their equipment.
+Our e-book, What to do When Your Siemens Contract Ends, reveals that part of the purpose of these EOL notifications from Siemens is to help persuade hospitals and imaging clinics to update their equipment.

 The OEM Motivation